capacitor-community/sqlite/docs/APIdocumentation.md

 the location of the databases could now be selected:

     - the previous one **YourApplication/Electron/Databases**
     - under **User/Databases/APP_NAME/** to not loose them when updating the application.
-This is manage in the index.html file of the application (see below `Running on Electron`).
+This is manage in the index.html file of the application (see in the README `Running on Electron`).

 ## Error Return values